Justme488/Decal-Converter/README.md

 **Features:**<br />
-+ Single or multiple convert decal to transparent background<br />
 + Single or multiple colorize and compress decals images to White, Black, Blue, Teal, Red, green, Silver, Pink, Purple, Dark Blue, Orange, Yellow, and Neon-Green (You must use a transparent png file)<br />
 + fill all visible color in decal with black<br />
 + Saves png converted, colorized, filled and original decals to folder in home directory<br />